pramilapandey/bike-share-data-analysis/README.md

 ```

-Then I used COUNT and DISTINCT function to look for any duplications in the ride_id.
+Then I used the COUNT and DISTINCT function to look for any duplications in the ride_id.
 Both total count and distinct count returned 4586829 rows which means there are no any duplications in the ride_id.

 **Checking if there’s any duplication in rider id in ride_id column:**